pilif42/genericDockerForDevWork/README.md

 docker rm <CONTAINER_NAME>

-- to start containers in the background: docker-compose -f docker-compose-dev_env.yml up -d
+- to create & start containers in the background: docker-compose -f docker-compose-dev_env.yml up -d

-- to verify Redis is up and running:
+- to stop and remove all containers: docker-compose -f docker-compose-dev_env.yml down

+- to stop all containers but not removing them: docker stop $(docker ps -q)

-	-
+- to start all containers:
+docker start $(docker ps -a -q)

 - to verify RabbitMQ is up and running:
 	- http://localhost:16672/#/ with guest / guest